 Who should apply?

-Leaders interested in honing and developing a comprehensive set of competencies to prepare them for significant leadership roles within the artistic and/or cultural sectors, including both for and not-for-profit organizations, collectives, and non-traditional partnerships.
-Applicants should:
+All applicants should be interested in honing and developing a comprehensive set of competencies to prepare them for significant leadership roles within the artistic and/or cultural sectors, including both for and not-for-profit organizations, collectives, and non-traditional partnerships.
+We are seeking applicants who:

 - have some demonstrated leadership experience, and an ability to recognize opportunities and design and implement solutions

-- be actively pursuing or considering cultural leadership opportunities (roles or projects) of increasing scale and complexity
+- are actively pursuing or considering cultural leadership opportunities (roles or projects) of increasing scale and complexity

-- be an outspoken, active, and recognized advocate within their respective artistic or cultural communities
+- are outspoken, active, and recognized advocates within their respective artistic or cultural communities

-- be willing to take risks, reimagine possibilities, and be curious and eager to learn
+- are willing to take risks, reimagine possibilities, and are curious and eager to learn

 - approach work and relationships with a spirit of sharing and generosity